NG-Rich/JS30-Day04-Array-Cardio/README.md

 # JS30-Day04-Array-Cardio

-This is the fourth challenge out of thirty
+This is the fourth challenge out of thirty where we practice array methods.
+I wanted to do something a little more challenging to give myself further practice.
+So in my JavaScript file I have completed it normally wrapped in multiple comment lines.
+What I ended up doing past that was implement displaying the data fron simple console logs to having the results displayed when you press their respective buttons.